gkioxari/aims2020_visualrecognition/TEST1.md

 Q3: 3, 4
 ...
 ```
-Upload your answers to this [dropbox link][dropbox] by Tuesday 11pm GMT.
+Upload your answers to this [dropbox link][dropbox] by Tuesday, April 28, EOD.

 # Test
 ### Question 1